 Career Services helps coordinate the Internship Program with academic departments where students have the opportunity to "...integrate knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
+All Internships/Externships have an assigned instructor, are directly supervised by the school, classes are attended on at least a weekly basis, and assignments are required to somplete the course.

 Internships give students the opportunity to gain valuable applied experience and make connections in a professional field they are considering for a career path; and give employers the opportunity to guide and evaluate talent." - National Association of Colleges and Employers (NACE).